iandennismiller/mueller-report/Readme.md

 ### How to Start Work

-In order to avoid duplication of work, we use a [project kanban board](https://github.com/iandennismiller/mueller-report/projects/1).
+In order to avoid duplication of work, we use kanban [project boards](https://github.com/iandennismiller/mueller-report/projects?query=is%3Aopen+sort%3Acreated-asc).

 To start working on the document:

+- click on the [project board](https://github.com/iandennismiller/mueller-report/projects?query=is%3Aopen+sort%3Acreated-asc) with the most recent activity
 - find an issue in the **todo column** with your helper role and the document section you will work on
 - Post a comment to that issue indicating you are working on it
-- I will "assign" the issue to you and move it to **in progress** in the [kanban](https://github.com/iandennismiller/mueller-report/projects/1)
+- I will "assign" the issue to you and move it to **in progress** on the [project board](https://github.com/iandennismiller/mueller-report/projects?query=is%3Aopen+sort%3Acreated-asc)

 ### Finishing Work